technicalcapt/TACACSPlusServer/README.md

 ```
 telnet 127.0.0.1 8888
 ```
-Try connecting with multiple client and send some messages, you'll see an echo.
+Try connecting with multiple clients and send some messages, you'll see an echo.

 ## Installation